 Law School Personal Statements

-Your personal statement is an opportunity to highlight your writing ability, unique personality, and diversity of experience.
+Your personal statement is an opportunity to highlight your writing ability, distinct personality, and diversity of experience.
 Think of it as a written interview during which you get to choose the question.
 Your answer should be a story that demonstrates (perhaps implicitly) why you will succeed in law school.
 The story could describe a single experience, or a series of related experiences transpiring over the course of many years.
-What’s crucial is that the personal statement provide insight into who you are.
+What’s crucial is that your personal statement provides insight into who you are.

 Law schools are looking for strong writers, and admissions committees view your personal statement as a writing sample.
 Show them that you can be articulate, persuasive, and engaging.
 This will likely require you to draft multiple versions and proofread each one carefully.
 Grammatical or mechanical errors are inexcusable.